Pawventures

 Budget Travelers

-Recommended approach: Higher-deductible policy from any major provider + personal emergency fund.
+Recommended: Higher-deductible policy from any major provider + personal emergency fund.

 A veterinarian checking a dog's eyes during a health examination Photo credit on Pexels